Elwenor/Blackhole-LLM/README.md

       * For detailed information on its operation, benefits, limitations, and the results of my **internal benchmarks**, please refer to: [**Tokenizer Details and Benchmarks**](https://github.com/Elwenor/Blackhole-LLM/blob/main/benchmark/TOKENIZER.md)
   * **`blackhole/embedding/`**: These modules are responsible for creating embeddings, including my advanced system for numerical data that transforms numbers into vectors understandable by the model.
       * Learn more about my numerical embeddings architecture, its benefits, challenges, and future plans here: [**Numerical Embeddings Details and Benchmarks**](https://github.com/Elwenor/Blackhole-LLM/blob/main/benchmark/EMBEDDING.md)
       * **Choice of Normalization and Loss Function**: Based on our extensive internal simulations and benchmarks, we have selected the **Signed Log + Min-Max Normalization (Approach P5)** as the optimal method for transforming numerical values into embedding vectors.
+This choice was driven by a key challenge: preventing extreme numerical values from destabilizing the training process.
         * **Formula**: This approach applies a signed logarithmic transformation to compress the range of values while preserving their sign.
 The transformed values are then scaled using Min-Max normalization.
 The formula for the transformation is as follows:
             $$f = \text{sgn}(x) \cdot \log_{10}(|x| + 1)$$
             $$f' = \frac{f - f_{min}}{f_{max} - f_{min}}$$
         * **Why P5 is the Best Choice**:
             * **Robustness**: Our simulations showed that this method consistently achieves a very low cumulative loss across a wide range of values—from extreme magnitudes (`1e+9`, `1e+12`) to fractional, negative, and zero values.
-Unlike Raw or Z-Score normalization, it effectively prevents feature values from dominating the training process, a key problem we solved with this approach.
+Unlike simpler normalizations, it effectively prevents feature values from dominating the training process.
             * **Computational Efficiency**: While not the fastest, its computational complexity is far superior to quantile-based methods (e.g., P6, P7), making it a highly practical choice for large-scale training and real-time inference.
 It offers an excellent balance between performance and computational cost.
             * **High Reconstructibility**: The chosen method allows for the accurate reconstruction of the original numerical value from its embedding, which is crucial for tasks requiring precise outputs (e.g., mathematical reasoning, data generation).
             * **Superiority over alternatives**: